-Student placement in courses and/or programs should be based upon criteria developed cooperatively with review by academic departments and administrators with review by the guidance department.
-The appropriate procedures should include the provision that, when a parent/guardian requests that a student take a particular course against the recommendations of a teacher and/or the counselor, such request shall be made in writing.
-This request will be placed in the student's file.
-Every student will have a four-year educational plan which includes all courses required to prepare them for their selected post high school programs.
+Student placement in courses is based on criteria developed cooperatively by the guidance and academic departments and approved by the principal.
+If parent/guardians insist that a student take a particular course against the recommendations of a teacher and/or the counselor, a request shall be made in writing, stating that the parent/guardian accepts full responsibility.
+A copy of the request will be placed in the student's file.